Horton Kirby CEP School

 The school has developed close links with the community and the Church.
 Parents are always welcomed into the school and many work alongside the professional staff supporting reading, maths skills, computing, cooking, etc.

 We aim to provide a caring, stimulating, well disciplined atmosphere at the school.
 To this end staff work co-operatively and professionally together to provide for our pupils.
-As of February 2015, the school has been graded GOOD in all areas by OFSTED.
-This has been followed up with a GOOD in our SIAMs (Church) inspection March 2016.
+As of February 2020, the school has been graded GOOD in all areas by OFSTED.
+This school also received a GOOD in our SIAMs (Church) inspection March 2016.